myelintek/documentation/administration/event.rst

 Add a Webhook
 -------------

 The *Notification* tab lists the notifications receivers (Webhooks).
-A Webhook is trigger on the occurences of the following events:
+A Webhook is triggered on the occurrences of the following events:

 #) Lab start, stop, restart, or deletion
 #) Pipeline start, stop, restart, or deletion